kwerc/kwerc/README.md

 kwerc incorporates many of the changes from Garbeam's werc fork, [swerc](https://git.suckless.org/swerc).

+Thanks as well to everyone involved with the various dependency projects under vendor/.

 Ideas for kwerc come from a variety of projects where I've employed werc, including VRLFP, Tokumei, Gelato Labs, and werchan.
 Thanks to